danielm96d/sdi-26-capstone-project/README.md

       - **GET:** `htpp://localhost:8080/events/requests`
         - Endpoint uses query functionality the format for which is: `?id=x` *replace x with the id you are searching for*
           - endpoint accepts query `id`
-      - standard return without a query will return all events that are classified as requests under the type property
+      - standard request without a query will return all events that are classified as requests under the type property
         - *please note that it is case specific and for something to be considered an unavailable request you must set the type property to `"Request"`*